For a list of all reptiles, see list of reptiles and amphibians.

 - They have poison resistance, so poison and Mephitic Cloud won't work.

 - There are cold-blooded so cold damage either from a freezing brand weapon or Ice Magic spell has a chance to slow them.
-Still do not use an edged freezing weapon, cold damage won't prevent head growth.
+Do not use an edged freezing weapon, as cold damage won't prevent head regrowth.

 - If attempting to escape, remember that hydras cannot open doors nor see invisible.